shawnduong/02h/README.md

 ## Acknowledgements

 Website powered by [HonKit](https://github.com/honkit/honkit).
-Theme by [Stuyk](https://github.com/Stuyk/honkit-plugin-theme-darkening).
+Theme is a custom fork of [Darkening by Stuyk](https://github.com/Stuyk/honkit-plugin-theme-darkening).